 6.)
 Go rock climbing.
 Ok, first things first, forget about any symbolism at play here.
-Sure, it can be said that marriage is rocky, an uphill climb or on the rocks, but that’s not you.
+Sure, it can be said that marriage is rocky, an uphill climb, or on the rocks, but that’s not you.
 Instead, think of this.
 It’s said that when couples do dangerous things together, they’re more likely to bond closely over these experiences.
 See how tight you become after climbing to new heights.

 7.)
 Take out your wedding album and go through it together.
-Find your wedding album, you know where you put it, and slowly and thoughtfully go through all the pictures reminiscing about the specific memories that each picture brings to mind.
+Find your wedding album, you know where you put it, and slowly and thoughtfully go through all the pictures reminiscing about the specific memories that each photo brings to mind.
 You might even write a few things down and place them in the book for when you celebrate your next anniversary.

 8.)
 Visit an art gallery with this specific project in mind.
 Each partner has to identify the three works of art that the other would like the most.
 The winning guesser receives a prize.
 I’ll leave it up to you as to what that prize might be.

 9.)
 Enjoy a special breakfast at sunrise.
 Plan to get up early and watch the sunrise together and then make a delicious breakfast or brunch and take your time to enjoy it, toasting your love and memories of each other.
-Once you have finished breakfast/brunch and the dishes are put away, it might be a very good time to take a well-needed nap.
+Once you have finished breakfast/brunch and the dishes are put away, it might be a perfect time to take a well-needed nap.

 10.)
 Go to a movie matinee and spend at least $25 on treats (which shouldn’t be too hard).
 Bonus points if the movie is a romance.
-Post movie, drive to your favorite park and take a long walk reminiscing about the first time you met, your first date and when you met each others’ parents.
+Post movie, drive to your favorite park and take a long walk reminiscing about the first time you met on your first date and when you met each others’ parents.

 Adventurous Anniversary Ideas

 11.)
-Dine al fresco, put together a well thought out picnic.
+Dine al fresco, put together a well-thought-out picnic.
 Pack some champagne, glasses, dishes, napkins, silverware, and food.
-Cold fried chicken and potato salad are good, cheese French bread and meats are a great choice, or even making hearty sandwiches with snacks will work.
+Cold fried chicken and potato salad are good, cheese, French bread, and meats are a great choice, or even making hearty sandwiches with snacks will work.
 Bring a blanket and maybe a couple of pillows, depending on your age, and find a beautiful, cozy spot to dine.

 12.)
 Surprise your spouse with a concert trip.
-Buy tickets for a concert performance of your spouse’s favorite musical artist in a fun city, e.g. Michael Bublé in New York City.
+Buy tickets for a concert performance of your spouse’s favorite musical artist in a fun city, e.g., Michael Bublé in New York City.
 Plan a whole weekend around getting there the day before, visiting all the fun places, and then going to the musical performance.
 This is a direction that is sure to hit the right note.

 14.)
 Call up an Uber driver to take you on a local brewery tour.
 Check out the offerings at many different breweries and carve out some time for lunch or dinner.
 Make sure you’re not driving on this adventure.

 17.)
 Go on a trip.
-It doesn’t have to be to an expensive, exotic locale, but a road trip to a nearby bed and breakfast, a popular winery, nearby beach, or a nice spot to watch a sunset.
+It doesn’t have to be an expensive, exotic locale, but a road trip to a nearby bed and breakfast, a famous winery, a nearby beach, or a nice spot to watch a sunset.
 Just make sure that you think it out well and plan for all the details.
 However, if you have the time and money, do it upright and jet off to Paris to celebrate your anniversary.

 Have any other anniversary ideas that would go nicely on this page?
 Let us know via the contact page.